Politics of Queensland: Executive

-Legislative authority is exercised by the Queensland Parliament which uniquely for Australian states is unicameral, containing only one house, the Legislative Assembly.
-The Parliament was bicameral until 1922, when the Legislative Council was abolished by the Labor "suicide squad", so called because they were appointed for the purpose of voting to abolish their own offices.
-Bills receive royal assent from the Governor before being passed into law.
-The Parliament's seat is at Parliament House at Gardens Point in Brisbane's CBD.
-Members of the Legislative Assemby represent 93 electoral districts.
-Elections in Queensland are held at the end of each fixed four-year parliamentary term, and are determined by instant-runoff voting.

 Judiciary

 The state's judiciary consists of the Supreme Court of Queensland and the District Court of Queensland, established by the Queensland Constitution, as well as the Magistrates Court of Queensland and other courts and tribunals established by legislation.
 Cases may be appealed to the High Court of Australia.
-As with all Australian states and territories, Queensland has a Common law legal system.
-The Supreme and District courts are headquartered at the Queen Elizabeth II Courts of Law in Brisbane's CBD.
+As with all Australian states and territories, Queensland has a common law legal system.
+The supreme and district courts are headquartered at the Queen Elizabeth II Courts of Law in Brisbane's CBD.

 The Supreme Court of Queensland, Trial Division, is the highest original jurisdiction, and the Court of Appeal is the highest appellate jurisdiction within Queensland.
 The current chief justice is Catherine Holmes.
-The High Court of Australia hears appeals from the Court of Appeal.
+The High Court of Australia hears appeals from the court of appeal.

 Magistrates Court

-The Magistrates Court is the lowest tier of the judicial hierarchy of Queensland.
+The Magistrates Court is a lower court of the judicial hierarchy of Queensland.
 The court's criminal jurisdiction covers summary offences, and indictable offences which may be heard summarily, but all criminal proceedings in Queensland begin in the Magistrates Court, even if they are not within this jurisdiction.
 For charges beyond its jurisdiction, the court conducts committal hearings in which the presiding magistrate decides, based on the strength of the evidence, whether to refer the matter to a higher court or dismiss it.
 The court's civil jurisdiction covers matters in which the amount in dispute is less than or equal to $150,000.
 Appeals against decisions by the Magistrates Court are heard by the District Court.